seleniumbase/SeleniumBase/help_docs/chart_maker.md

 """
 ```

-All methods have the optional ``chart_name`` argument, which is only needed if you're creating multiple charts at once.
+All methods have the optional ``chart_name`` argument, which is only needed if you're creating multiple charts at the same time.

 ### Here's an example of using SeleniumBase Chart Maker: